-Notes: all data moments are the averages of country specific moments over GIPS countries; second moments are calculated after removing trends by HP-filter, both in the data and IMD/Fund model solutions; for the Fund solution, debt/output ratio is defined as $\bar{a}'/y$ (cf. (32)); and ps denotes primary surplus.
+Notes: all data moments are the averages of country specific moments over GIPS countries; second moments are calculated after removing trends by HP-filter, both in the data and IMD/Fund model solutions; for the Fund solution, debt/output ratio is defined as \bar{a}'/y (cf. (32)); and ps denotes primary surplus.

-amount of debt together with a realistic level, volatility and cross-correlation of spreads, but it generates a positive average primary surplus to GDP.
+The IMD economy matches most moments remarkably well, with the exception of the average primary surplus to GDP.
+In particular, the model is able to produce a significant amount of debt together with a realistic level, volatility and cross-correlation of spreads, but it generates a positive average primary surplus to GDP.
 Note that, in any stationary model without growth, whenever there is debt in the long run, we need to have primary surplus which allows the country to pay the interest rate on its debt.
 This is not true in the data, as the countries in the sample were able to run deficits and increase their debt, possibly expecting growth, given that there is (moderate) growth during the sample period.
 What is more important than the level for our purpose, however, is that we match well the relative volatility of the primary surplus over GDP, the positive correlation of government and technology shocks, and the positive correlation of primary surplus with GDP, even though this last moment is not targeted.
 Note that this moderate but positive correlation enhances consumption insurance: resources come in whenever the country's output is low.

 As the tables reflect, the model also matches well the moments of consumption and labor, although the correlation of labor and GDP is lower than in the data.
-However, this is not the focus of our analysis and - except for the fact that welfare comparisons are easier with separable preferences - our main results do not depend on our specific choice of preferences.
+However, this is not the focus of our inquiry and - except for the fact that welfare comparisons are easier with separable preferences - our main results do not depend on our specific choice of preferences.